Skip to main content

 Health, smoking prohibited in places of employment, public places and private clubs, outdoor areas, exceptions, responsibilities of Health Department and State Board of Health, penalties, Smoke-free Air Act, Secs.
 22-15A-1 to 22-15A-10, inclusive, repealed

-This bill would repeal the Alabama Clean Indoor Air Act and establish the Alabama Smoke-free Air Act of 2011.
+• Repeals the Alabama Clean Indoor Air Act and creates the Alabama Smoke-free Air Act of 2011.

-This bill would exempt private residences not used for child care or adult care, or as a health care facility.
+• Exempts private residences not used for child care, adult care, or health care facilities.

 Subjects